Bronx Motorcycle Accident Attorney

-- Environmental Issues – Animals are the leading cause of the more than 800 motorcycle accidents that involved environmental factors.
+Environmental Issues – Animals are the leading cause of the 800 motorcycle accidents each year that involve environmental factors.
 Defective roadways and slippery pavements combined account for nearly 200 motorcycle accidents.

 Motorcycle Accident Statistics

 Slightly more than 2,000 motorcycle accidents involved only one vehicle while nearly 3,000 involved two vehicles and slightly more than 200 involved more than three vehicles.
-There were a total of 164 fatalities on New York roadways of which 157 were motorcycle operators.
+There were 164 fatalities on New York roadways, of which 157 were motorcycle operators.
 Five pedestrians also lost their lives as a result of a motorcycle accident.

-Injuries varied among victims including nearly 1,000 that were considered serious, nearly 1,400 considered moderate and nearly 1,800 that were considered minor.
+Injuries varied among victims, including nearly serious 1,000 ones, nearly 1,400 moderate ones, and nearly 1,800 minor ones.
 In addition, almost 700 accidents resulted in property damage.
-If you have had your property damaged or you were one of the thousands injured in motorcycle accident, a lawyer can help you recover financially from your losses.
+If you have had your property damaged or you were one of the thousands injured in motorcycle accidents, a lawyer can help you recover financially from your losses.

 Determining Who Bears Responsibility

 Proving fault is the cornerstone of personal injury lawsuits.
-Since those involved in an accident will be required to file a police report, your lawyer will review the reports, your medical reports and speak to witnesses who may have seen the accident or know about the road conditions that may have caused the accident.
-Since New York has a no-fault insurance plan, we can often help you file the necessary paperwork, due within 30 days of an accident to recover immediate medical costs and lost wages.
+Since those involved in an accident will have to file a police report, your lawyer will review the reports, go over your medical reports, and speak to witnesses who saw the accident or know about the road conditions that caused the accident.
+Since New York has a no-fault insurance plan, we can often help you file the necessary paperwork, due within 30 days of an accident, to recover immediate medical costs and lost wages.

 There are some significant injuries that victims can suffer after a motorcycle accident.
-I have seen victims with broken bones, traumatic brain injuries and crushing injuries.
+I have seen victims with broken bones, traumatic brain injuries, and crush injuries.
 Unfortunately, I have also worked with the families of victims who have lost their lives.
 When you are involved in a motorcycle accident, the first thing you should do is make sure you get immediate medical attention.